 Windows Server Backup Note: This recovery option will cause replicated content on the local server to re-synchronize after recovery.
 This may cause potential latency or outage issues.

-Then the process of AD domain controller recovery on a new server will start.
-When it is over, the server will require a reboot (the name of the new server will be changed to the DC hostname from the backup).
+The process of restoring the AD domain controller to a new server will then begin.
+Once complete, the server will need to be restarted (the server hostname will automatically change to the DC name in the backup).

-Login to the server using an account with the domain administrator privileges.
+Login to the server using a domain admin account (you can reset the domain administrator password if you don’t know it).

 Active Directory Domain Services Naming information cannot be located for the following reason: The server is not operational.